 TURTLE MONITORING IN THE iSimangaliso WETLAND PARK

-At Thonga Beach Lodge, during Turtle Season (Nov-Feb) we arrange one turtle drive each evening/night at low tide.
+During turtle season (Nov-Feb) we arrange one turtle drive every night at low tide.
 Due to the concession legislation we have access to the beach at the low tide mark for 4 hours.
 We are permitted to drive the length of the beach looking for the females and the hatchlings.
 There is a charge for the turtle drives but no charge for turtle walks.

 Loggerhead Turtle (Carettacaretta)

-Loggerhead Turtles are very much smaller than Leatherbacks however they are the world’s largest hard-shelled Turtle.
-Their weight range is between 80-200 kg with a length of 70 -95 cm. however, the maximum recorded weight of a Loggerhead was 545 kg with a carapace length of 213 cm.
+Loggerhead turtles are a lot smaller than leatherbacks however they are the world’s largest hard-shelled turtle.
+Their weight ranges between 80-200 kg, with a length of 70 -95 cm.
+However, the maximum recorded weight of a loggerhead was 545 kg with a carapace length of 213 cm.

-Their average dive duration is 15-30 minutes however researchers have recorded that they have stayed submerged for up to four hours.
+Their average dive duration is 15-30 minutes however researchers have recorded them submerged for up to four hours.

-Leatherback Turtles are the largest of the Turtles in the oceans of our planet , they are the largest of the reptiles other than three species of Crocodile.
-The largest recorded length of a Leatherback was 3m from head to tail with a carapace length of 2.2 meters.
-This particular Turtle weighed in at 916 Kg however typically they are between 250 to 750 Kgs.
+Leatherback turtles are the largest of the turtles in the oceans of our planet, they are the largest reptile other than three species of crocodile.
+The largest recorded length of a leatherback was 3 metres from head to tail with a carapace length of 2.2 metres.
+This particular turtle weighed in at 916 kg, however typically they weigh between 250 to 750 kgs.

-Out of all Turtles, Leatherbacks dive the deepest.
-One Leatherback has been recorded to dive 1 280 meters, making them one the deepest diving marine animals.
+Out of all turtles, leatherbacks dive the deepest.
+One leatherback has been recorded to dive 1 280 metres, making them one the deepest diving marine animals.
 Typical dive durations are between 30 and 85 minutes.

 Seven species of marine turtles exist in the world’s oceans today, therefore turtles are important indicators of ocean health.
 There are five species found off the Kwa-Zulu Natal Coast, namely, the loggerhead, leatherback, hawksbill, green and olive ridley turtles.
 Of these five species that occur in South African waters, only the loggerhead and leatherback females nest along our shores.